RyanJulyan/Flask-BDA/README.md

 * Review and click `Import`

 > This will import a postman collection which will become availible on the left hand side as a folder (with sub folders from each of the endpoints you created).

+> You can [generate code](https://learning.postman.com/docs/sending-requests/generate-code-snippets/) for many different [lanuages and frameworks](https://learning.postman.com/docs/sending-requests/generate-code-snippets/#supported-languagesframeworks) using Postamn.
+These Languages include but are not limited to:
+* C
+* C#
+* Go
+* Java
+* Javascript
+* Node
+* PHP
+* Python
+* Powershell
+* Ruuby
+* Swift

 # External API Requests